DevOpsGuys launches specialist academy to close digital skills gap

 To make the academy possible, DevOpsGuys has formed a strategic partnership with Cardiff Met and the Knowledge Transfer Partnerships.
 They, too, want to close the skills gap.

-Courses are accredited by the British Computing Society (BCS) and marge standard qualification with hands on practical training.
+Courses are accredited by the British Computing Society (BCS) and combine standard qualifications with hands-on practical training.
 Attendees are taught by the DOG Academy experts.

 Stephen Thair, founder and chief product officer at DevOpsGuys, said: “Upskilling the Welsh workforce and helping the country itself compete more effectively on a global stage is one of the main reasons we moved our operations from England to Cardiff.